Artifacts definition

 exclude_file_system

-Use this option to exclude file systems from the collection.
-UAC will retrieve the list of existing mountpoints (paths) at runtime and exclude them from the collection.
+Exclude file systems by type.
+UAC retrieves the list of existing mountpoints (paths) at runtime and excludes them from the collection.

 version: 1.0